Skip to content ↓

 Awareness of healthy lifestyles

-Develop and implement a healthy active lifestyle programme via the 'Passport to a Healthy Life' scheme
+Develop and implement a healthy active lifestyle programme via the Youth Sport Trust Life Skills scheme & Xavier CET Lifestyle medicine project

 Further develop and implement a young sports leaders programme